-Students and academics assume people will think they’re dumb and won’t take their ideas seriously if their writing isn’t complex, dense and difficult to read.
+Students and researchers assume people will think they’re dumb and won’t take their ideas seriously if their academic writing isn’t complex, dense and hard to read.

 The problem is real.
 As Rachel Toor writes, bad writing and bad thinking go hand in hand.

-Let’s turn this idea on its head: Crisp writing is a sign of neatly ordered thinking.
-Or Good writing is direct, clear and precise.
+Let’s turn the idea on its head: Crisp writing is a sign of good thinking.
+A previous pos covers this: Good writing is direct, clear and precise.
 It is also unambiguous.

-Much of Toor’s post is about passive language – which she rightly condemns.
-Scientists and engineers sometimes need to use the passive voice, but most of the time, the active voice is best.
+Much of Toor’s piece is about passive language.
+She is rightly to condemn it.
+There is far too much passive language in academic writing.
+Scientists and engineers sometimes need to use the passive voice, but the active voice is better most of the time..